 When employees have health insurance crises, it is not always between the hours of 9 to 5.
 If they call the insurance company’s 800 number, they may get a machine or a person who cannot assist them.

-For this reason, we give every employee the cell phone number of our SVP of Operations, Carol Stiles.
+For this reason, For this reason, we give every employee our cell phone number.
 We know if there is going to be an issue serious enough to call after hours or on the weekend, it is a serious problem.

 Situations that require 24/7 after-hours support